Fab-Bit/Online-Bookstore/README.md

 # API Automation Testing Assessment: Online Bookstore

 This repository contains an automated testing framework for the Online‑Bookstore RESTful API.
 The project is written in **Java** using **RestAssured** and **JUnit 5**, with Maven for dependency management and build automation.

 The tested API includes endpoints for managing **books** and **authors**.
+The test suite covers happy paths as well as comprehensive edge cases including:

+**Authors API Edge Cases:**
+- Missing required fields (firstName, lastName)
+- Empty string values
+- Null values
+- Very long field values (1000+ characters)
+- Special characters and Unicode
+- Invalid JSON format
+- Extra/unexpected fields
+- Operations on non-existent resources

+**Books API Edge Cases:**
+- Missing required fields (title)
+- Invalid numeric values (negative, zero, extremely large page counts)
+- Invalid date formats and future dates
+- Very long text fields (1000+ characters)
+- Special characters, Unicode, and emojis
+- Malformed JSON
+- Operations on non-existent resources

+**Note**: This test suite is designed to work with the [FakeRestAPI.azurewebsites.net](https://fakerestapi.azurewebsites.net) service, which has specific behaviors:
+- Created resources return `id: 0` instead of auto-incrementing IDs
+- The API doesn't perform validation and accepts requests with missing required fields
+- All requests return status 200, even when data is incomplete

+## Project Structureutomation Testing Assessment: Online Bookstore

+This repository contains an automated testing framework for the Online‑Bookstore RESTful API.
+The project is written in **Java** using **RestAssured** and **JUnit 5**, with Maven for dependency management and build automation.

+The tested API includes endpoints for managing **books** and **authors**.
 The test suite covers happy paths as well as error/edge cases such as invalid IDs and missing required fields.